Medicare vs Obamacare: the differences between Medicare and Obamacare

 If you’re enrolled in Original Medicare (Part A and Part B) or a Medicare Advantage plan, you’re considered covered under Obamacare.
 Both of these count as “qualifying health insurance,” which means you don’t need to do anything else to meet the Affordable Care Act requirement to have health coverage.
 You’re also covered under Obamacare if you’re enrolled in Part A only.

 However, if you only have Medicare Part B, you’re not considered covered under the Affordable Care Act.
-Up through the 2018 plan year, you might owe a penalty for not having qualified health coverage.
-However, starting with the 2019 plan year, this penalty is ending.
+Starting with the 2019 plan year, this penalty is ending.

 Medicare vs. Obamacare: can I get Obamacare instead of Medicare?